hhssuuyyaa/Custom_Video_Player_IOSD/README.md

 # Custom_Video_Player_IOSD
-This is a Custom Video Player Which shows different body building exercise with some added features of pause, play, next, review e.t.c.
+This is a Custom Video Player Android App Which shows different body building exercise with some added features of pause, play, next, review e.t.c.
 This is the task given by IOSD.tech

 ## Task Details